Quick meal tips that save you time

 to cook, you need all the help you can get.
 These quick meal tips can help make your quick meals even quicker!

-processor at a time.
-Chop them all up, then store them in a covered container in
+Put 3 or 4 onions in a food processor at a time.
+Chop them all up, then store them in a covered container in the fridge.
+They can last a very long time.
+When you need chopped onion, it is all ready.

-1 small onion = 1/4 cup (60 mL); 1 medium onion = 1/2 cup (125 mL)
+1 medium onion = 1/2 cup (125 mL)

 Here's one of my favorite quick meal tips: buy multiple sets of measuring spoons and measuring cups.
 When I am racing through a recipe, I don't want to stop to rinse or wash a measuring cup.
 Having several sets lets me grab what I need and keep cooking.
 (It doesn't take any longer to wash two cups than to wash one!)